10 Unusual Landscape Borders

 Draw interest in your garden with these unique landscaping borders.
 Many are repurposed materials, which means money savings, too!

-Glass bottles are one of the best items to use or landscaping border because it's easy and inexpensive to accumulate a lot of them.
+Glass bottles are great items to use for a landscaping border because it’s easy and inexpensive to accumulate a lot of them.
 You can vary the size and colors of the bottles and they will look pretty as the sun shines through them.
-Wet the ground a little before installation, then dig a trench about 6 inches deep.
+Wet the ground a little before installation, then dig a trench about six inches deep.
 Place the bottles upside down and pack the dirt around them firmly.
-Leave about 2 to 3 inches of the bottles exposed.
+Leave about two to three inches of the bottles exposed.
 For the best garden edging tips check these out.

-If you're looking for landscaping wood borders, try logs.
+If you’re looking for landscaping wood borders, try logs.
 Log garden borders add a rustic touch to residential landscaping.
 You can change the look of the garden with the type, size and shape of the logs you use.
-If you have a small garden, place the logs vertically, place them horizontally if you have a larger space.
+If you have a small garden place the logs vertically, or horizontally if you have a larger space.
 For more small garden ideas see these 14 landscaping tips.

 Tires are a great item to upcycle in the garden.
 They can also be used many different ways to many different garden borders.
 They can be cut in half and placed along the garden edge, or stack them vertically along the border.
-Tires are also a great planter, it's an easy project that can be finished in a one day.
+Tires also make great planters; it’s an easy project you can finish in one day.
 For more inspiration check out these 12 ways to use old tires.

 If there are pieces of scrap wood gathering dust in your garage, turn them into a decorative landscaping wood borders.
 They can be painted any color you like and cut to varying heights.
 For more low maintenance ideas check out this collection of tips.

 For an interesting detail, add old wheels or hubcaps as a garden border.
 You can find them at flea markets and antique stores.
 If you want to remove rust use these detailing tips to make the wheels shine.